 1.9 For someone who trains extremely hard and works at an extremely active job.

-6. Compare the recorded average weights and figure out if the calories are actually MAINTAINING your weight, meaning there is little to no change between recorded weights.
+6. Compare the recorded weekly average weights and figure out if the calories are actually MAINTAINING your weight, meaning there is no change between recorded weights.

 7. If there is weight change when comparing average weights, then change calories based on the difference in weight.
 Every 1Kg weight gain amounts to 1000 Kcal surplus per day.

 8. If your goal is maintenance, you are done.

 9. If your goal is to weight-loss or weight-gain, scroll down and you will see sliders for either rate of gain or rate of loss.
 Use the appropriate slider to calculate calories needed to reach your goal.

 10.To get specific macros go to the macros calculator page.
 While protein is based on weight value, carbs and fat are mostly based on preference.
 If you are on a calorie deficit keep a higher amount of protein, if your at maintenance or a surplus you can be at the lower range.